VitexSoftware/abraflexi-export-tools/README.md

 - Skip ISDOC (XML) attachments automatically
 - Merge all PDFs (invoices and attachments) into a single PDF file
 - Configurable via `.env` file or command-line options
+- Supports filtering by year, date, or custom FlexiBee filter using `EXPORT_SCOPE`

 ## Requirements